Watch: Sash Giles introduces the State Coach

 The State Coach is a type of vehicle known as a chariot as it seats two people rather than the four that sit in a coach.
-It was likely made by Hooper & Co. who, throughout the 19th century, made coaches and chariots for aristocratic households as well as royalty.
+It was likely made between 1830 and 1850 by Hooper & Co. who, throughout the 19th century, made coaches and chariots for aristocratic households as well as royalty.

 The chariot would have been used to take past Dukes to court as well as formal occasions.
-The chariot was last used in 1953 by the 11th Duke of Devonshire, Duchess Deborah and their son, the then nine year old Marquis of Hartington (now the 12th Duke of Devonshire) in his role as page to his grandmother Mary, Dowager Duchess of Devonshire, to the Coronation of Queen Elizabeth II.
+It was last used in 1953 by the 11th Duke of Devonshire, Duchess Deborah, and their son, the then nine-year-old Marquis of Hartington (now the 12th Duke of Devonshire) in his role as page to his grandmother Mary, Dowager Duchess of Devonshire, to the Coronation of Queen Elizabeth II.

 Conservation of the State Coach

-The State Chariot currently resides in the Duke’s Garage.
-Should the need arise for its formal use again, it would require some serious restoration.
-Our textile team has calculated the interiors alone would cost around £30,000 to re-upholster, reline or replace, while an additional £30,000 would be needed to conserve the body of the chariot, the wheels and the tack that accompanies it.
+The State Coach requires serious restoration.
+Our textile team has calculated the interiors alone would cost around £20,000-30,000 to re-upholster, reline or replace, while an additional £30,000 would be needed to conserve the body of the chariot, the wheels, and the tack that accompanies it.